-Cystic fibrosis (CF) is an autosomal recessive genetic disease that affects the exocrine function of the lungs, liver, pancreas, and small bowel resulting in progressive disability and multisystem failure.
+Cystic fibrosis (CF), also called mucoviscidosis, is an autosomal recessive genetic disease that affects the exocrine function of the lungs, liver, pancreas, small bowel, sweat glands, and the male genital system 11. resulting in progressive disability and multisystem failure.
 This article is a general discussion of the disease.
 Each organ system will be discussed separately.

 - pulmonary manifestations

 - pancreas (most common abdominal organ involved 9)

 - bilateral seminal vesicle agenesis

 - testicular microlithiasis